qq1113009723/listmail-doc/docs/docs/content/en/roles-and-permissions.md

 ## API users

 A user account can be of two types, a regular user or an API user.
-API users are meant for intertacting with the listmail APIs programmatically.
+API users are meant for intertacting with the stmails APIs programmatically.
 Unlike regular user accounts that have custom passwords or OIDC for authentication, API users get an automatically generated secret token.